23/code-challenge/students/backend.md

 `Implement an CLI in your favorite language.`

-The assets CLI called twentythree and it  should have 4(/5) commands
+The assets CLI called twentythree and it  should the following commands

 - create : `$ twentythree create -type "video" or "Photo" -title "a title" -label "a label" -url "a url"`
 - read :